 2. Be Proactive When Sharing Updates.

-When a problem does affect your supply chain, it's important to be proactive and communicate any changes to your customer base.
+When a problem affects your supply chain, it's essential to be proactive and communicate changes to your customer base.
 Don't wait around for customers to reach out to your support team because they haven't received an order.
-Instead, message them directly, so they know you're aware of the issue and are working to deliver their purchase as soon as possible.
+Instead, message them directly so they know you're aware of the issue and are working to deliver their purchase as soon as possible.

 You don't have to explain every detail, but you do need to let them know why shipping is delayed and when they can expect their product to be delivered.
 Remember, most customers will be understanding if you're transparent and reassuring.
-But, if you don't tell them when they're going to receive their order, they're going to keep calling until they get an answer.
+But, if you don't tell them when they'll receive their order, they'll keep calling until they get an answer.

 3. Communicate Often With Suppliers.